 - Amplified Animal Aptitude: The armies are composed entirely of animals, yet they organize and move in strategic ways.

 - Artificial Stupidity: Computers are far worse at this game than chess, by design.
 However, the creator still encourages programmers to prove him wrong.
 He has set up a time limit of the year 2020 to subvert this trope before assuming that processors will simply become too fast to stop.
+A brilliant programmer finally figured out how to get the computers to win in 2015.

 - Authority Equals Asskicking: Played straight, in contrast to chess.
 The relative strength of a piece is dictated by the traditional value of its equivalent piece in chess, with The King as the strongest and The Pawns as the weakest.